U.S. Federal and State Cases, Codes, and Articles

-(a) A person is guilty of a Class H felony if the person does either of the following:
+(a) Offense.--A person commits the offense of organized retail theft if the person does any of the following:

-(1) Conspires with another person to commit theft of retail property from retail establishments, with a value exceeding one thousand five hundred dollars ($1,500) aggregated over a 90-day period, with the intent to sell that retail property for monetary or other gain, and who takes or causes that retail property to be placed in the control of a retail property fence or other person in exchange for consideration.
+(1) Conspires with another person to commit theft of retail property from retail establishments with the intent to sell that retail property for monetary or other gain, and who takes or causes that retail property to be placed in the control of a retail property fence or other person in exchange for consideration.

 (2) Receives or possesses any retail property that has been taken or stolen in violation of subdivision (1) of this subsection while knowing or having reasonable grounds to believe the property is stolen.

-(b) Any interest a person has acquired or maintained in violation of this section shall be subject to forfeiture pursuant to the procedures for forfeiture set out in G.S.
+(b) Forfeiture.--Except as otherwise provided in G.S.
+14-86.1, any interest a person has acquired or maintained in violation of this section shall be subject to forfeiture pursuant to the procedures for forfeiture set out in G.S.
 18B-504.

-(c) Thefts of retail property occurring in more than one county may be aggregated into an alleged violation of this section.
+(c) Multiple Thefts.--Thefts of retail property occurring in more than one county may be aggregated into an alleged violation of this section.
 Each county where a part of the charged offense occurs has concurrent venue as described in G.S.
 15A-132.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.